DataDog/integrations-core/tcp_queue_length/README.md

 ### Configuration with Helm

-With the [Datadog Helm chart][2], the `datadog.systemProbe.enableTCPQueueLength` parameter is the only thing to set in `values.yaml` to enable the check.
+With the [Datadog Helm chart][2], we must ensure that `system-probe` is activated by setting `datadog.systemProbe.enabled` to `true` in the `values.yaml` file.
+Then, the check can be activated by setting the `datadog.systemProbe.enableTCPQueueLength` parameter.

 ### Validation